darrengtan/TournaGen/README.md

 # Description

-TournaGen is an app that allows users to create and update their own tournaments, follow tournaments, and register for tournaments through a team they create.
+TournaGen is an app loosely based on the website Challonge that allows users to create and update their own tournaments, follow tournaments, and register for tournaments through a team they create.

 To create a tournament, click on the `Create New Tournament` link in the sidebar and fill out the necessary details.
 From there, a bracket should be automatically created.
 To update the results of a matchup, click in the score area and type in the correct results.